oguimbal/jcool-docs/quickstart.md

 # Dev environment

-We provide a *dev* environment, where no charge applies, and no real opponent will be contacted: Your are safe to do whatever you like on this environment, there will be no big consequence.
+We have open our *staging* environment, where no charge applies, and no real opponent will be contacted: Your are safe to do whatever you like on this environment, there will be no big consequence.

-The dev api is available through [the playground](/playground.md), where you will be prompted to create a dev api key.
-Note that you could also access it directly  [here](https://api.staging.justice.cool/v1) if you already have one.
+- Justice.cool staging app is available at [app.staging.justice.cool](https://app.staging.justice.cool/), where you can [create a DEV api key](https://app.staging.justice.cool/subscribe).
+- The endpoint you must request for this environment is [api.staging.justice.cool/v1](https://api.staging.justice.cool/v1)
+- You can play with this endpoint via [the playground](/playground.md), or via any interactive tutorial in this documentation.

+!> Do not use this environment in your **production** environment: It has no effect IRL :/

 ?> Instead of contacting real opponents, justice.cool will send you an email at the contact address you provided when creating your dev key.

 ?> You will notice that we call your *dev* environment corresponds to our *staging* environment.
 As such, it will include all the latest features we have not pushed in production yet.
 It might also be a bit more unstable, and we guarantee no SLA for it.

+# Production environment

+This is the *real* justice.cool.
+Charges may apply.

+- You can create a production api key [here](https://app.justice.cool/subscribe)
+- The production endpoint you must request is [api.justice.cool/v1](https://api.justice.cool/v1)

+!> Real opponents will be contacted !
+Do not play with this environment !

+!> Charges may apply !

+# Where to start ?

+You can either explore our API through [the playground](/playground.md), look at naive example API implementations examples [here](https://gitlab.com/justice.cool/autoresponders/tree/master/src/auto-reponders), or find the right tutorial for you in this documentation and follow it.